declansam/AAGO/README.md

-# Aago FAPM: Fire Area Prediction Model
+# AAGO: AI Augmented Geospatial Observation of inferno

 ## Overview
-This project implements a **Aago FAPM: Fire Apread Prediction Model** using a Transformer-based deep learning architecture.
+This project implements a **Aago F-APM: Fire Apread Prediction Model** using a Transformer-based deep learning architecture.
 The model is trained on synthetic fire spread data generated using a **probabilistic BFS approach**, which considers environmental factors such as **wind speed, wind direction, and humidity**.
 The goal is to predict future fire spread patterns based on past fire data and weather conditions.

 ## Dataset